latestchatty/chatty/readme.md

 * Tabs support:
   * Save a post, author, filter, etc for later quick filtering.
   * Default tabs include: Chatty (all threads), Frontpage (Shacknews posts), Mine (threads containing your username)
-* Collapsed posts are stored in the cloud.
+* Collapsed post ids are stored in the cloud.
 Compatible with any other WinChatty V2 cloud collapse using app.
-* Collapsing a post pushes it to the end of the chatty, out of the way.
+* Collapsing a post eliminates it from view entirely, saving performance.
+Collapsed posts are still available to search via live filtering.

 ##### Example Site
 http://chatty.nixxed.com